Anvitha Kollipara: Early life

 Anvitha Kollipara was born in New Haven, Connecticut on 18 March 2006 to Vasu Kollipara and Sandhya Kollipara.
 After living in North Carolina for several years, Her family moved back to Hyderabad.
 Kollipara has been active in debate, public speaking at political events, and Kuchipudi.
 She also won the under-16 national category for debate at the age of 11.
 She was a featured speaker at the New Indian Express and Edex's 75th Indian Independence Day.

 Career

 She founded CareGood with a group of her friends during the COVID-19 crisis at the age of 14.
 The group identified old age homes in her vicinity that were at high risk due to limited resources and raised money for medical supplies for the homes.

-She partnered with the Energy Swaraj Foundation to provide hundreds of solar lights to individual children in collaboration with workshops to teach them about the benefits of the Renewable Energy.
+She partnered with the Energy Swaraj Foundation to provide hundreds of solar lights to individual children in collaboration with workshops to teach them about the benefits of renewable energy.